defencedigital/moduk-service-manual/src/service-assessments/what-to-expect/index.md

   url: "/service-assessments/"
 ---

-Find out what happens at an internal service assessment, including the kind of questions you’ll be asked.
-You can also check what happens after your assessment.
+Find out what happens at an internal service assessment, including the kind of questions your team will be asked.

 ## During an assessment